-Should this mower Operator's Manual become lost, damaged or illegible ,replace immediately, replacements may be ordered through our sales department.
+If this mower Operator's Manual becomes lost, damaged or illegible, replace it immediately, replacements may be ordered through our sales department.
 If additional information is needed, contact our sales department or a dealer.
 Always give the model number and serial number.

-To improve the quality,maneuverability and security of our products,We may make changes of our products.
+To improve the quality, performance and security of our products, we may make changes of our products.
 Sorry for the inconvenience if you find the products in hand a bit different from the manual.